 To mirror the mixed metals and natural elements theme in the rest of my dining room I made these beautiful reclaimed wall art pieces (upcoming post) using two of Gordman’s Round Grid Lanterns (affliate).
-Then I filled them using more of my Gilded Fall Leaves (upcoming post) and some pinecones from Grodman’s Holiday collection (affliate).
-They are perfect combnation of fall, winter, reclaimed wood, and glorious yet subtle metallic luster.
+Then I filled them using more of my Gilded Fall Leaves (upcoming post) and some pine cones from Grodman’s Holiday collection (affliate).
+They are perfect combination of fall, winter, reclaimed wood, and glorious yet subtle metallic luster.

 To finish off the last of my late fall decorating I layered in a little quotable inspiration with one of Gordman’s Chalkboard Stands to remind us what Thanksgiving is really about.